Letdown2491/nostrpass/README.md

 - **Decryption errors**: Confirm you’ve unlocked with the same passphrase used to create your items.
 If you rotate your passphrase, old items can’t decrypt without the original.

 ## Security note
 This project is a starter/experimental app.
 Review the code, threat model, and your relay trust before storing highly sensitive data.
 Use at your own risk.
+All event metadata, including tags such as the `d` identifier, is visible to relays.
+Avoid placing secrets or personal data in metadata fields.
+Future protocol enhancements may allow envelope-level encryption of additional fields; this project will evaluate such features if they become available.